AMNESTY INTERNATIONAL York UK

 Our Amnesty York group meets monthly to plan campaigns, lobbying and fundraising events.
 We are always looking to welcome new members to the group.
 No prior knowledge required - just an interest in protecting human rights!

 Join us on the second Tuesday of each month at 7.30pm.
-Meetings are currently taking place via Zoom or at the Friends Meeting House, York. more details
+Meetings are currently taking place at the Amnesty International Bookshop in Micklegate, York. here

 About Amnesty International, YORK